licvol/Profiling-Fake-News-Spreaders-Pan/README.md

      7z e tfidfEs.7z
 In windows or others you can use any .7z unpacking software.

+# Dataset
+For the dataset you can refer to this website: https://pan.webis.de/data.html .The data is also shared in zenodo: https://zenodo.org/record/4039435#.X28orYbjLVQ
 # How to use:
 You can run the code in this repository for both training and evaluating phases by using one of these commands: